omeeom/M2-EmbSys/Project/README.md

 * `LM35`: The LM35 is an integrated circuit sensor that can be used to measure temperature.
   It is a precision IC temperature sensor with its output proportional to the temperature (in oC).
-  The sensor circuitry is sealed and therefore it is not subjected to oxidation and other processes.With  LM35,  temperature  can
+  The sensor circuitry is sealed and therefore it is not subjected to oxidation and other processes.
-  be  measured  more  accurately  than  with  a thermistor.
+  With  LM35,  temperature  can be  measured  more  accurately  than  with  a thermistor.
   It  also  possess  low  self-heating  and  does  not  cause  more  than  0.1 deg C temperature rise in still air.
   The operating temperature range is from -55°C to 150°C.
   The output voltage varies by 10mV in response to every oC rise/fall in ambient temperature, i.e., its scale factor is 0.01V/ oC.